energypal/take-home-test/NOTES.md

 - Intermediate layout between small and large layouts

-- Dark mode
+- Dark mode using Tailwind's _dark:_ variant

-- Phone no. input to enforce format: (123) 456 - 7890.
-Use RHF controlled component integration?

-- Placeholder for phone number and postal code inputs?
+- Placeholders for phone number and postal code inputs

 - More robust email validation?
 Regex cannot cover all possible email addresses and cannot determine if it's a real address

-- Accessibility: attributes like aria-invalid, role in HTML elements
+- Accessibility: attributes like _aria-invalid_ and _role_

 - More responsive submission process such as loading indicator on button and disabled forms while request is being made

-- More refined post-submission view, better messages
+- More refined post-submission view, better messaging

 - Visual indication on fields themselves when input values are not valid

+- Validate onBlur, so that a user can be informed of errors in real-time, instead of getting multiple errors all at once when submitting

+- On a longer form, persisting input data locally until it's submitted can prevent data loss and frustration when a user accidentally refreshes or closes the page

+- Remove the mask from the phone number, i.e. reverse to just the numbers depending on what's expected at the back end

+# Limitations

+- react-hook-form V7 does not support IE11
+- Tailwind CSS doesn't support any version of IE, including IE11